-This foot massager is 'heaven' to 10,000 shoppers — and it's $72 off, today only
+This foot massager is 'heaven' to 10,000 fans — and it's $80 off for Prime Day

 Got sore tootsies?
 Or maybe you want to give the gift of relaxation.
 Either way, Amazon is here to help.
-It's offering up The Cloud Massage Shiatsu Foot Massager for just $168, down from $230 when you clip the on-page coupon and apply the code 10CLOUDDAD.
+For Prime Day it's offering up The Cloud Massage Shiatsu Foot Massager for just $160, down from $240.
 If you're not familiar with this genius machine, it's a miracle worker that massages, kneads and heats stressed, seized-up muscles and joints.
-Powerful, versatile and gentle when it needs to be, it's like treating your south-of-the-torso self to a spa day...all from the comfort of your living room.
-This offer is good until midnight.
+Powerful, versatile and gentle when it needs to be, it's like treating your south-of-the-torso self to a spa day ... all from the comfort of your living room.

+Offering rolling massage and compression, this therapeutic machine can be adjusted to the perfect angle — it can even lay flat.
+The heat option is just icing on the cake.

 The Cloud Massage Shiatsu Foot Massager soothes tired feet, ankles and calves in just minutes.
 Even when it's the kind of soreness that "hurts so good," it still, well, hurts.
-That's to say nothing of the people who've kept on keeping on at their jobs despite the upheaval of the past couple of years — nurses, retail workers, first responders, to name a few.
-They're all too familiar with everyday waist-down aches and muscle fatigue.
+If you work on your feet, you're all too familiar with everyday waist-down aches and muscle fatigue.

+Massage as a whole does more than just relieve workday aches and pains; it's also a powerful tool to help relieve symptoms of chronic conditions like plantar fasciitis, diabetes, neuropathy and more.

 No wonder it's garnered 10,000+ five-star reviews from Amazon shoppers.
 "I am over-the-top thrilled by this new foot massager," said one very happy customer.
 "This is a heated, vibrating, deep kneading shiatsu type of foot massager and has these air bags that squeeze in and out at various pressures which are awesome for circulation issues.
 I was in heaven."